UMB-CS-682-Team-03/tracker/README.md

 1. In your Roundup instance's Demo/locale directory, create a new file if not exists with the name __.po (e.g., de.po for German).

 2. After the header, add the translation entries for the <roundup-classhelper> component.
-For example, for German, you can add: msgid "Submit" msgstr "gehen"
+For example next and submit are not being shown for German, you can add: msgid "submit" msgstr "gehen"

-   msgid "Next"
+   msgid "next"
    msgstr "nächste"

    msgid "name"
    msgstr "name"

+The **msgid** here is case sensitive therefore be careful.

 3. Save the __.po file.